Textiles + Talismans: Creative Passport Art Workshop & Tour in Mexico with Lisa Sonora

 Hurry!
 Lodging on site is limited to 10 maximum, double occupancy, or 5 Single occupancy.

 Because Oaxacan cuisine is so wonderful, dinners are not prearranged to give you freedom to choose where and what to eat.
 We will point you to our favorite restaurants and even make reservations for you.

 Everything is an easy walk from Art House Oaxaca (where you’ll be lodging and enjoying studio time).
 Taxi’s are abundant and affordable if you prefer not to walk.

-We also have a lovely cafe on site.
 Most people pair up or go to dinner in groups, so don’t worry about dining alone.

 You DO need a passport that doesn’t expire for six months from your date of entry to Mexico.